codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/4change-array/README.md

 5. Run your code and open the console.
 You can refresh to see it start from the beginning.
 Notice the array of numbers is growing but the screen is not updating.

 6. To address this, you can instead use the assignment operator to copy the current array to a new array.
-Add this line of code after the console.log
+Add this line of code after the console.log - it uses the spread operator to copy values form the array to a new array - and assign it back to the original variable.

    ```javascript
    this.numbers = [...this.numbers];